kengibson1111/tour-of-go/README.md

 ## Lessons

-* functions (named) - return values can be named in the function declaration.
-Then the return values can be referenced and assigned in the function.
-Pretty cool.

 * variables - this shows variable declarations at a package and function scope.

 * variables (init) - demonstrates initializers with variable declarations.
 The declaration at